zitadel/example-fine-grained-authorization/README.md

 After running this command, your terminal should indicate that you are now working inside the env virtual environment.

-4. Install Dependencies:
+**Install Dependencies:**

 With the terminal at the project directory (the one containing requirements.txt), run
 - `pip3 install -r requirements.txt`

 to install the necessary dependencies.

-5. Configure Environment Variables:
+**Configure Environment Variables:**

 The project requires certain environment variables.
-Fill in the .env file with the values we retrieved from ZITADEL.
+Fill in the `.env` file with the values we retrieved from ZITADEL.

-6. Run the Application:
+**Run the Application:**

-The Flask API (in [app.py](https://github.com/zitadel/example-fine-grained-authorization/blob/main/app.py)) uses JWT tokens and custom claims for fine-grained access control.
+The Flask API (in [`app.py`](https://github.com/zitadel/example-fine-grained-authorization/blob/main/app.py)) uses JWT tokens and custom claims for fine-grained access control.
 It checks the custom claim experience_level for the roles `journalist` and `editor` on every request, using this information to decide if the authenticated user can access the requested endpoint.
 Run the Flask application by executing:
 - `python3 app.py`

 If everything is set up correctly, your Flask application should now be running.

 This project was developed and tested with Python 3.
 If you encounter any issues, please ensure you're using a Python 3 interpreter.

+## 3. Run and Test the API <a name="3"></a>

+**Run the API**

+1. Ensure you have cloned the repository and installed the necessary dependencies as described earlier.
+2. Run the `client_credentials_token_generator.py` script to generate an access token.
+Open your terminal and navigate to the project directory, then run the script using python3:
+- `python3 client_credentials_token_generator.py`
+3. If successful, this will print an access token to your terminal.
+This is the token you'll use to authenticate your requests to the API.
+4. If you didn't stat the Flask API earlier, run the API by opening another terminal in the project directory and running:
+- `python3 app.py`
+5. The API server should be now running and ready to accept requests.

+Now you can use cURL or any other HTTP client (like Postman) to make requests to the API.
+Remember to replace your_access_token in the curl commands with the access token you obtained in step 2.

+**Test the API**

+***Scenario 1: Junior Editor Tries to Edit an Article (Success)*** User with `editor` role and `junior` experience_level tries to call `edit_article` endpoint.

+- `curl -H "Authorization: Bearer <your_access_token>" -X POST http://localhost:5000/edit_article`
+- Expected Output: `{"message": "Article edited successfully"}`

+***Scenario 2: Junior Editor Tries to Publish an Article (Failure)*** User with `editor` role and `junior` experience_level tries to call `publish_article` endpoint.

+- `curl -H "Authorization: Bearer <your_access_token>" -X POST http://localhost:5000/publish_article`
+- `Expected Output: {"message": "Access denied! \nYou are a junior editor and therefore cannot access publish_article"}`